GEICO Insurance: Company Profile

-If you have been in an accident, there are is a good chance that you will be required to take legal action.
-Additionally, If you or the at-fault have coverage with a major insurance companys such as GEICO Insurance, it is critical to research how other people and organizations have successfully navigated insurance claims negotiations and settlements with specific insurance companies in order to achieve a just settlement or court outcome.
-Sufficient research will assist you in avoiding similar mistakes others have made when legally dealing with insurance companies.
+You might need to take legal action if you have been in an accident.
+If you or the at-fault are covered by a major insurance company like GEICO it's critical to research how to successfully negotiate with adjusters to achieve a good settlement or court outcome.
 Research can provide insight as to which courses of action might affect the value of your settlement.
 It also helps highlight crucial legal strategies and avenues that have historically helped win lawsuits against major insurance companies such as GEICO Insurance.

 Insurance companies are notorious for stalling the release of settlement funds until the last possible second.
-This questionable practice is implemented by an extremely high percentage of insurance companies.
-It is designed as both a money-making and a money-preserving technique.
+It's a questionable practice used by almost everyone in insurance market.
+It saves them money.
 Major insurance companies usually have access to tens of billions of dollars due to high volume revenue and cash flow.
 Similar to banks, they invest these funds in order to amplify their profits.
 Even if they are required to pay a settlement, they will hold the money as long as legally possible in a leveraged effort to increase their own profits through the interest they earn on their investments.

-In addition to delaying the disbursement of settlement funds, most insurance companies implement many of the following strategies to cut costs and generate profit:
+In addition to delaying the disbursement of settlement funds, most insurance companies implement many of the following strategies to get rich off of other's desperation:

 - Nickel and dime smaller individual clients with various charges with the knowledge they cannot afford to investigate their legal options.